DUNE/slowrest/README.md

 * [Future Plans](#futureplans)

 ### Introduction
-This read-only REST-API was developed to effectively access the in the DCS-DB.
+This read-only REST-API was developed to access the DCS-DB (a.k.a.
+Slow Controls Archive).

 ### Setup
 Check out the code: